PPBF are lucky to have some wonderful people to help us both within the charity and outside of it to spread the word

 Nick is a financial services professional and father of two.
 He has experienced the true value that PPBF provides with both children having to spend extended periods of time in hospital in both Guernsey and Southampton.
 This experience together with seeing the support that PPBF gives to many families, Nick has been keen to find ways to further support and enhance the good work of the Foundation.

 Ali has been involved with the Priaulx Premature Baby Foundation since 2009, when she worked alongside Jo on the day-to-day running of the charity.
-No two days were ever the same and this role incorporated all aspects from fundraising, corporate sponsors as well as liaising with hospital and medical staff and supporting families.
+No two days were ever the same as this role incorporated a wide range of areas from fundraising and corporate sponsorships to liaising with hospital and medical staff while supporting families.
 Ali helped establish the original flat in Southampton, now known as Isaac’s Pad, along with the subsequent purchase of a much needed second property – Aggie’s Burrow.
 Ali's calm, caring and organised approach meant that she was well-suited to her role as property liaison, helping families with their accommodation needs.

-Since starting a part time job in 2018, helping to run the office of a private company, Ali continues to be the local liaison for the properties in Southampton, helping families find somewhere to stay whilst their babies and children are being cared for.
-Outside of work and the PPBF, Ali also volunteers with the Guernsey Athletics Club as a time keeper and track judge - roles which she also took on during the Island Games in 2023.
+Since starting a part time job in 2018, helping to run the office of a private company, Ali has taken a step back from the above role.
+But, she is still very much involved and continues to avidly support the PPBF's work as an Ambassador.
+Outside of work and the PPBF, Ali volunteers with the Guernsey Athletics Club as a time keeper and track judge - roles which she also took on during the Island Games in 2023.